-Glass: They are made from Cobalt Blue Glass.
-The manufacturer states that these bottles are pressure rated to 125 PSI, if the internal pressure goes above this amount, then the spring/washer will release the excess pressure.
-The manufacturer also told me that they have beverage producers that pasteurize directly in these bottles, so they’re pretty tough.
+Glass: They are made from Cobalt Blue Glass and are pressure rated to 125 PSI, if the internal pressure goes above this amount, then the spring/washer will release the excess pressure.

 Tops: You can remove the spring tops from these bottles by pulling out on the springs away from the bottle (the end of the springs fit into a small indention on either side of the bottle top).
 If you don’t want to use the metal spring/plastic top, you can remove the top and use these bottles with a cork or plastic wrap.
 See photo below.

-I’ve had customers ask about lead content and purity of the glass used in these bottles.
 You will not get any lead in your water from these bottles.
-Glass is inert and does not leech.
+Glass is inert and does not leach.
 You will not get lead in your water from the glass.
-The only way would be if you ground the glass down to a fine powder and digested it, then you could possibly absorb the small amounts of lead in the glass, because your stomach acids would have dissolved the glass.
+The only way would be if you grind the glass down to a fine powder and digested it, then you could possibly absorb the small amounts of lead in the glass because your stomach acids would have dissolved the glass.

 All glass that uses any recycled material has detectable amounts of lead in it.
 This pretty much covers all glass bottles, whether produced in the US, Europe, Asia or anywhere else.
-The only way to get glass without detectable amounts of lead is to produce it from pure batch materials, which is called superflint, and costs quite a lot.
-I spoke the manufacturer and they don’t know if you can even make colored glass from pure superflint, all they knew about uses recycled glass in the mix.
+The only way to get glass without detectable amounts of lead is to produce it from pure batch materials, which is called super flint, and costs quite a bit more, not to mention environmental issues.

 Please Wash Bottles before Use!!!